Will Sheridan: Musical career

 His start was a gig entitled "The Will to Win" at the Spark Center, a tiny café attached to an Italian restaurant in New York.
 He was also inspired by a visit to Nairobi and the Ruiru Rehabilitation Center.
 His music is a mix of house, hip hop and African rhythms.
 He released his first EP Ngoma (meaning music in Swahili language).
 His first music video from the EP was "Welcome to the Jungle", that has a decidedly African rhythm with the refrain of the word "asante", which means thank you in Swahili.
 His follow-up single is "302", being the area code for Bear, Delaware where he grew up.

 Since his debut RapIreland.com posted on their website "It seems that we could have our very first openly gay Hip Hop artist," shortly after Will Sheridan's public appearance on OUTSIDE THE LINES.
 Following his "Ngoma" release, Will Sheridan went on to perform throughout New York City.
-He started his legacy of live performance by hosting two monthly showcases, one at Rockbar on the WestSide called Westside Wednesdays and another at Fat Baby on the Lower East Side called GIANT.His live performance is a glorifying energetic must see.
-Sheridan now host a weekly party, Hot Fruit every Monday night at Brooklyn's Metropolitan.
+He started his legacy of live performance by hosting two monthly showcases, one at Rockbar on the WestSide called Westside Wednesdays and another at Fat Baby on the Lower East Side called GIANT.
+His live performances are energetic.
+Sheridan now hosts a weekly party, Hot Fruit, every Monday night at Brooklyn's Metropolitan.

 Will Sheridan has performed at various music festivals around the world.
 He's headlined Austin Texas' Outlander Music Festival, performed at Stargayzer Fest, Yo Sissy Music Festival (Berlin), Folsom Street Fair, Folsom East and is a Brooklyn staple at Bushwig Festival.
 Sheridan has also opened up for Drake, Peaches, Christeen and collaborated with artists such as Cakes da Killa, Big Dipper, Boy Radio, Corey Tut and Kyven.

 Will Sheridan released his first full-length album on June 15, 2012, appropriately titled G.I.A.N.T.
 Will Sheridan's videos have been featured throughout the various websites, the latest support has been from notable hip hop website www.allhiphop.com.
 He has released a collection of videos from the LP, G.I.A.N.T. all featured on YouTube.
 In 2014, Sheridan released critically acclaimed EP S.O.A.P (Sex on a Platter) which has two videos available on YouTube and is a free download on SoundCloud.com.
 In 2016, Sheridan's second LP G2 was released and is also available for free download on SoundCloud.com.
 In 2017, Sheridan released G2R, a remix album on Royal Advisor Records.
 In 2018, LexIcon, Sheridan's latest EP with DJ Lorant was released on Royal Advisor Records.
 Both projects are available on all major online music outlets.

 Most recently Sheridan was A&R for music in Brooklyn indie horror film, Killer Unicorn.